Use cases for the build cache

 The local cache can also be useful when working with a project that has multiple variants, as in the case of Android projects.
 Each variant has a number of tasks associated with it, and some of those task variant dimensions, despite having different names, can end up producing the same output.
 With the local cache enabled, reuse between task variants will happen automatically when applicable.

 The build cache can do more than go back-and-forth in time: it can also bridge physical distance between computers, allowing results generated on one machine to be re-used by another.
 A typical first step when introducing the build cache within a team is to enable it for builds running as part of continuous integration only.
-Using a shared HTTP build cache backend (such as the one provided by Gradle Enterprise) can significantly reduce the work CI agents need to do.
+Using a shared HTTP build cache backend (such as the one provided by Develocity) can significantly reduce the work CI agents need to do.
 This translates into faster feedback for developers, and less money spent on the CI resources.
 Faster builds also mean fewer commits being part of each build, which makes debugging issues more efficient.

 Beginning with the build cache on CI is a good first step as the environment on CI agents is usually more stable and predictable than developer machines.
 This helps to identify any possible issues with the build that may affect cacheability.

 If you are subject to audit requirements regarding the artifacts you ship to your customers you may need to disable the build cache for certain builds.
-Gradle Enterprise may help you with fulfilling these requirements while still using the build cache for all your builds.
+Develocity may help you with fulfilling these requirements while still using the build cache for all your builds.
 It allows you to easily find out which build produced an artifact coming from the build cache via build scans.

 When multiple developers work on the same project, they don’t just need to build their own changes: whenever they pull from version control, they end up having to build each other’s changes as well.
 Whenever a developer is working on something independent of the pulled changes, they can safely reuse outputs already generated on CI.
 Say, you’re working on module "A", and you pull in some changes to module "B" (which does not depend on your module).
 If those changes were already built in CI, you can download the task outputs for module "B" from the cache instead of generating them locally.
 A typical use case for this is when developers start their day, pull all changes from version control and then run their first build.